PajoHack/Clonmel-dogwalking-volunteers/README.md

 - Content

-  - The logo, hero image and navigation elements of the site were based on those that I learned about in the Love Running walkthrough project.
+  - The logo, hero image and navigation elements of the site were based on those that I learned about in the CI Love Running walkthrough project.
+  - The idea for fontawesome social media icons in the footer came from the CI Love Running walkthrough project.
-  - The idea for the map of Clonmel on the about page came from the Coders Coffeehouse walkthrough.
+  - The idea for the map of Clonmel on the about page came from the Coders CI Coffeehouse walkthrough.

 <br>